ng-Classic/ng-classic/aio/content/guide/route-animations.md

 <code-example header="src/app/app.module.ts" path="animations/src/app/app.module.ts" region="route-animation-data"></code-example>

 The `home` and `about` paths are associated with the `HomeComponent` and `AboutComponent` views.
-The route configuration tells the Angular Classicrouter to instantiate the `HomeComponent` and `AboutComponent` views when the navigation matches the corresponding path.
+The route configuration tells the Angular Classic router to instantiate the `HomeComponent` and `AboutComponent` views when the navigation matches the corresponding path.

 The `data` property of each route defines the key animation-specific configuration associated with a route.
 The `data` property value is passed into `AppComponent` when the route changes.